sa1ntslovur/freshify/docs/information/faq.md

 In light of Freshify's recent opening, this measure has been implemented to safeguard against potential admin abuse or unprofessional conduct.

+### Who has the authority to supervise the store?
+{: .text-blue-100 }

+Only Assistant Store Managers and higher-ranking personnel are authorized to supervise both the store and its departments.

+#### Is there a maximum number of Assistant Store Managers or higher-ranking personnel allowed to supervise a department?
+{: .text-blue-100 }

+Yes, a department can have a maximum of two Assistant Store Managers or higher-ranking personnel overseeing.